rajabishek/blogger/source/_drafts/Programming-in-go.md

 Go was created in 2007 at Google by **Robert Griesemer**, **Rob Pike**, and **Ken Thompson** as an experimental project.
 Go combines the development speed of working in a dynamic language like Python with the performance and safety of a compiled language like C or C++.

 ## Installing Go
 We need to install the Go toolset before we begin working in Go.
 Before installing the Go toolset lets do some preparation work.
-The Go toolset uses an environment variable called GOPATH to find the Go source code.
-We can set the GOPATH to anything we want, but to make things a little bit easier let set it to our home directory.
+The Go toolset uses an environment variable called `GOPATH` to find the Go source code.
+We can set the `GOPATH` to anything we want, but to make things a little bit easier let set it to our home directory.
 If you are on a mac open the terminal and enter the following.
 ```sh
 echo 'export GOPATH=$HOME\n' >> ~/.zshrc
 ```
 Close the terminal, reopen it and enter `env` to the list of environment variables.
-You should see an entry for GOPATH.
+You should see an entry for `GOPATH`.
 Now head over to the official [downloads](golang.org/dl) page and run the installer for your platform.
 To confirm the installation run `go version` from the command line.
 The Go toolset is made up of several different commands and subcommands.
 You can pull up a list of those commands by `go help`.

-Mac users can also install Go from the command line using the brew package manager `brew install go`.
-I have personally installed Go in my machine through homebrew as it will allow me to easily upgrade to a newer version by just running `brew upgrade go`.
+Mac users can also install Go from the command line using homebrew by running `brew install go`.
+I have personally installed Go in my machine through homebrew as it will easily allow me to upgrade to a newer version by just running `brew upgrade go`.

 ## First program
 Lets write the typical first hello world program in Go.